 To promote a love of learning and reading, Horton’s Kids has a well-stocked library at its Community Resource Center, and children can choose and take home books of all reading levels.
 During the summer, Horton’s Kids connects children with opportunities, including summer school and literacy recovery activities at the Center, which prevent the summer slide in learning.

 Recognizing that the local public schools do not provide children with the strongest opportunities for success, Horton’s Kids helps families enroll children in the best schools possible.
-Today, more than 80% of participants are enrolled in high-performing charter schools, including KIPP DC, Cesar Chavez, and Thurgood Marshall Academy.
+Today, more than 80% of participants are enrolled in high-performing charter schools, including KIPP DC, Bard High School, McKinley Tech, and Thurgood Marshall Academy.